 Lie 5: ‘In The Shack, God values love over power.’
 Not if you look closer.

 Furthermore, The Shack claims to oppose all manifestations of human power.
-“Hierarchy” is contrasted with relationships and only “imposes laws and rules”19 Jesus hates the idea of institutions.20 As for Christians who think Bible study and scholarship are beneficial to the Kingdom, they get a snarky little paragraph early on:
+“Hierarchy” is contrasted with relationships and only “imposes laws and rules.”19 Jesus hates the idea of institutions.20 As for Christians who think Bible study and scholarship are beneficial to the Kingdom, they get a snarky little paragraph early on:

 In seminary [Mack] had been taught that God had completely stopped any overt communication with moderns, preferring to have them only listen to and follow sacred Scripture, properly interpreted, of course.
 God’s voice had been reduced to paper, and even that paper had to be moderated and deciphered by the proper authorities and intellects. … Nobody wanted God in a box, just in a book.
-Especially an expensive one bound in leather with gilt edges, or was that gilt edges?21
+Especially an expensive one bound in leather with gilt edges, or was that guilt edges?21

 The Shack’s rhetoric offers a great promise: “We’re going to oppose The Powerful, really stick it to the evangelical Man, because God isn’t restricted by all our authorities and intellectuals!”
 But it can’t fulfill its own promise due to self-contradictory portrayals of power and institutions.
 This story ignores its own positive portrayals of power: God as a good judge, God as the only One with answers while Mack questions and complains, Mack and other humans as power-gifted stewards over creation’s gardens and wonders, and even human police officers as agents of earthly justice.
 The story shows that God and man can exercise power redemptively.
 Power is not evil.
 It was originally good, yet can be corrupted.